playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 >
 > Changing from 60 to 120 fps shouldn't also double your character's movement speed in the game!

 A *system* is effectively a function that gets continuously invoked during the game.
 It would typically define a query for the components it uses, and perform some kind of operation as a result.

-The ECS framework then manages the "game loop" aspects, and controls how and when the system is invoked.
+The ECS framework then manages the surrounding loop itself, and controls how and when each system is invoked.

 # So, you want to build a game?